-6.1156.116 There are wider concerns about the capacity of the strategic road network, namely the A127 which is a vital route into and out of the district.
+- 6.114 Improvements to road access around London Southend Airport on the local road network are needed to continue to support its role in the local economy as an important catalyst for growth.
+Core Strategy policy T2 seeks to prioritise improvements within the vicinity of London Southend Airport; and includes improvements to surface access to the airport.
+However a recent bid by Essex County Council to the Government's Local Growth Fund to improve access along Sutton Road in Rochford was unsuccessful.
+Improvements to the local road network in the district are therefore required and this should remain a priority as London Southend Airport continues to thrive.
+The NPPF recognises that we need to have appropriate strategies to support growth, and need the necessary investment in infrastructure to support it. - 6.115 There are wider concerns about the capacity of the strategic road network, namely the A127 which is a vital route into and out of the district.
 Improvements are needed to this route to ensure that this route does not hinder the economic growth potential of the district or the wider sub-region of South Essex.
 Although we are not the highway authority, we work closely with Essex County Council who delivers this function and neighbouring local authorities who are similarly affected and potentially constrained by the capacity of the strategic road network.
 Options for improvements to the local and strategic road network are considered further in the 'Delivering Infrastructure' chapter.

-6.1166.117 There are four options that have been identified in relation to London Southend Airport.
+6.116 There are four opt ions that have been identi fied in relation to London Sout thend

+Airport.

+·

-Option Justification A. Retain and update the Core Strategy policy ED2 is considered to be appropriate Core Strategy policy in supporting this key economic driver in the district. supporting London However it could benefit from updating as the JAAP has Southend Airport's now been prepared. growth B. Retain the existing Allocations Plan policy NEL3 sets out the area that the policy in the Allocations JAAP covers, which is fit-for-purpose.
-Plan C. Retain the existing The JAAP is considered to be fit-for-purpose in setting out policies in the JAAP appropriate controls on the operations at London Southend Airport up to 2031.
-The JAAP is also beginning to deliver significant new employment land to the north west of London Southend Airport and associated access improvements.
-D. Continue to support Core Strategy policy T2 seeks to prioritise the surface access improvements of the roads providing surface access to improvements in and London Southend Airport.
-This can include not only local around London Southend roads, but also the strategic road network such as the Airport A127.
-This is still a priority, and could be included within ' any future Community Infrastructure Levy (CIL) or similar. , , , , , , , , , , , , , , , , , , , ,
+Option Justification A. Retain and update the Core Strategy policy supporting London Southend Airport's growth Core Strategy policy ED2 is considered to be appropriate in supporting this key economic driver in the district.
+However it could benefit from updating as the JAAP has now been prepared.
+B. Retain the existing policy in the Allocations Plan Allocations Plan policy NEL3 sets out the area that the JAAP covers, which is fit-for-purpose.
+C.Retain the existing policies in the JAAP The JAAP is considered to be fit-for-purpose in setting appropriate controls on the operations at London So Airport up to 2031.
+The JAAP is also beginning to de significant new employment land to the north west of London Southend Airport and associated access improvements.
+D. Continue to support surface access improvements in and around London Southend Core Strategy policy T2 seeks to prioritise the improvements of the roads providing surface access to London Southend Airport.
+This can include not only local roads, but also the strategic road network such as the

+Option Justification Airport A127.
+This is still a priority, and could be included within any future Community Infrastructure Levy (CIL) or similar.